AJLambda/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  action - The only way to change the state is to emit an action, an object describing what happened.

+  reducer - To specify how the state tree is transformed by actions, you create reducers.
+Reducers are just pure functions that take the previous state and an action, and return the next state.

+  store - The state of your whole application is stored in an object tree within a single store.
+A store is an object that holds the application's state tree.

-- [ ] What is the difference between Application state and Component state?
+* [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Your application state is global, and your component state is local.
+Application state is good to use if you want to change the state of the entire application.
+Component state can can only be updated within that component and passed down to its children via props.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+* [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.
+It handles the asynchronous actions in Redux.

 ## Project Set Up